AshleyJKnapp/cmpm121-final/README.md

 # Devlog Entry - F1
 ## How we satisfied the software requirements
-- F1.a: Our team was able to back our game’s grid using a Contiguous byte array(AoS) referenced in our code as the ByteStructure  class saved in its own file, ByteStructure.js.
+- F1.a: Our team was able to create the framework to back our game’s grid using a Contiguous byte array(AoS) referenced in our code as the ByteStructure class saved in its own file, ByteStructure.js.
 Using the Uint8Array we allow 11 bytes per tile which  all have roles such as Tile attributes, tile positions and some bytes for the plant system.
 For this system we also made sure we had a method to retrieve a tile’s attributes by Index called getTiledAttributes.
 - F1.b:  We created two buttons at the top of the game outside the canvas that allow for multiple save states.
 These buttons save each to a different local storage item as respectively, “KEY1” or “KEY2”.
 Then from here if the player reloads they can go to the main menu and look for their save, upon pressing the key is passed to the next scene and local storage would be able to recognize it and load the save file.
 - F1.c: The game automatically saves when moving around to the local storage item “LOCAL” and loads this in the main menu by pressing the autosave file button to load the save file containing the previously saved items
 - F1.d: The player as of now can press new game to start a fresh save that undos all previous work